bobbrez/wedding-vows/README.md

 Your compassion for others is unlike any other.
 There are innumerable examples of where you befriended those who others would not.
 You even managed to put up with me.
 I vow that I will mirror the love that you show me everyday.
 I vow that I will always listen and be a confidant for you.
 And I vow that will support your efforts to make meaningful change.

 Your candor challenges and matures my thoughts.
-In our short time together, I have laid out a new half-baked idea.
-Probably daily.
+In our short time together, I have laid out a new half-baked idea; probably daily.
 I love that you are both my toughest critic and biggest advocate.
-I am better for it.
-I vow that I will always listen, but likewise will always be honest.
-Tactful, but honest.
-I vow that, at times, I will disagree and will challenge you.
-I vow that I will also let you be unreasonable when you need to be.
+I vow that I will always listen, but likewise will always be honest; Tactful, but honest.
+I vow that there will be times when I will disagree and challenge you.
+And I vow that I will also let you be unreasonable when you need to be.

-Your contagious demeanor.
-Anyone who has ever come in contact with you can attest to feeling at least a little bit more cheerful afterwards.
+Your contagious demeanor leaves everyone feeling at least a little bit more cheerful.
 While you are realistic, you can find the only ray of sunshine on an otherwise bleak day.
 I vow to reflect your demeanor when you need it and to amplify it whenever I can.
 I vow that I will take time to find joy in our little moments as well as milestones.
 And I vow that I will do all that I can to build a hopeful future with you.

 Galia.
 Thank you for everything that you've been to me so far and everything that we will be in the future.
-Geronimo.

-Oh.
-And one more thing.

-I love you.

 ## VII.
 RING EXCHANGE